pedrodardengo/pyckish/README.md

 And get validation and parsing free of trouble thanks to integration with Pydantic.
 Enjoy the advantages of a much more robust codebase, leaving behind having to extract and manage issues related to missing/wrong values.
+## Features

+Currently, Pyckish provides you with these features:

+- Extract/parse/validate the data contained in the Lambda Inputs all with adequate Exceptions raised in case of failure.
+- Improves readability of your Lambda function by clearly stating the data your Lambda function requires.
+- Allow you to add exception handlers to your Lambda in an easy manner, allowing to gracefully deal with exceptions.
+- Response compatible with using Lambdas integrated with AWS API Gateway.
+- Allow you to add inbound and outbound middlewares.

 ## What are _AWS Lambda Functions_